 The first part of the Embrace Autism Test involved answering 12 questions about Saar’s experiences and history.
 I found this process thoughtful and comprehensive, covering aspects of Saar’s life that I hadn’t considered about his autism.
 The psychometric tests, including the AQ and RAADS-R, provided a structured way to understand Saar’s behaviors and patterns.

 Encouraged by the screening assessment results, I decided to proceed with the diagnostic assessment.
-This part of the test included an additional set of psychometric tests and a 30-40 minute interview based on the ADOS-2 module.
-The interview was conducted via teleconference, a relief for Saar and me, as he often feels more comfortable in familiar environments.
+This part of the test included an additional set of psychometric tests.
+It also had a 30-40 minute interview based on the ADOS-2 module.
+The interview was conducted via teleconference.
+This was a relief for Saar and me.
+He often feels more comfortable in familiar environments.

 The Embrace Autism Test provided a comprehensive report based on Saar’s answers, psychometric scores, and interviews.
 The information offered a deeper understanding of Saar’s unique strengths and challenges.
 It also provided practical recommendations on how to support Saar’s development and well-being.